RashedDoha/rasheddoha.github.io/content/_index.md

 Title: "aboutme"
 ---

 Hi, welcome to my website.
-I'm a Mechanical Engineering graduate student currently working on autonomous vehicle research under the guidance of Dr. Anwar and Dr. Hasan at Indiana University.
+I'm an AI Development Engineer currently working on precision agriculture and autonomy at Raven Industies.
 \
 In terms of academic and professional interests, I enjoy bridging theory and application in several subdomains of